domoticz/domoticz/scripts/dzVents/documentation/README.md

 	        'at daytime',           -- between sunrise and sunset 'at daytime on mon,tue', -- between sunrise and sunset only on monday and tuesday

+	        -- or if you want to go really wild:
+	        'at nighttime at 21:32-05:44 every 5 minutes on sat, sun',

+			-- or just do it yourself:
 	        function(time)
 		        -- see domoticz.time below for the time attributes -- note that this function is called every minute!